checkedc/checkedc-clang/README.md

 For more information on Checked C and pointers to example code, see our [Wiki](https://github.com/Microsoft/checkedc/wiki).

+You can use `clangd` built from this repository to get similar IDE support for editing Checked C code as upstream `clangd` provides for C code.
+For example, you can jump to definition/references and get a real-time display of errors and warnings, etc. Here is [more information about Checked C's `clangd`](clang/docs/checkedc/clangd.md).

 ## 3C: Semi-automated conversion of C code to Checked C

 This repository includes a tool called 3C that partially automates the